Take A Look At The 7 Weirdest Crocs Collaborations Of All Time

 Crocs x Chinatown Market ‘Turf’

 One of the most unhinged Crocs collaborations ever: the Crocs x Chinatown Market titled ‘Turf’.
 With both the inside and outside almost completely covered in artificial grass, it will make you feel like you’re walking on fresh-cut grass all the time.
 Now imagine if the grass got wet.
-That moist, tingling sensation can be yours for just around THB 20,000 a pair.
+That moist, tingling sensation can be yours for just around USD 100 (INR 8,297 approx.) a pair.

 View this post on Instagram